uber/Cadence-Docs/src/blog/_posts/2022-09-30-community-spotlight-september-2022.md

 Please see below for a roundup of the highlights:

 # Cadence at Developer Week

-A Cadence talk by Ender and Ben Slater has been accepted for Developer Week Enterprise.
-It is scheduled to for 16th November and needs to be a live presentation
+A Cadence talk by [Ender Demirkaya](https://www.linkedin.com/in/enderdemirkaya/) and [Ben Slater](https://www.linkedin.com/in/ben-slater-2720562/) has been accepted for [Developer Week Enterprise](https://www.developerweek.com/global/conference/enterprise/).
+The talk is scheduled to for 16th November so please make a note in your calendars.

 # Sharing Knowledge

-We have had a continual stream of questions coming into our Slack support channel or on  StackOverflow.
-As a result of the increased interest some members from the Cadence core team have decided to spend some time every day responding to your questions.
+Over the last few months we have had a continual stream of Cadence questions in our Slack support channel or on StackOverflow.
+As a result of the increased interest some members from the Cadence core team have decided to spend some time each day responding to your questions.

-If you have received a response that has solved your problem especially on StackOverflow then please don't forget to accept answer!
+Remember that if you have received a response that has solved your problem especially on StackOverflow then please don't forget to accept answer!

 # Cadence Version 1.0 is coming

 The community is working hard to finalise the release Version 1.0 of Cadence.

-This will be a huge milestone for the project and you can all see the amount of clean up and testing being done.
+This will be a significant milestone for the project and we are sure that you have all seen the amount of clean up and testing being done.

 Please watch out for the release!